christiannwamba/herm-workshop/content/05-authorization-and-permission/53-authenticated-queries-from-nextjs-app.md

 ## Exercise 1: Run a Query from Next.js

-In the beginning, when we set up the Next.js project, we used the Apollo GraphQL template.
-This setup installed Apollo and GraphQL libraries and even added a server-rendering logic for GraphQL queries in `lib/apollo.js`.
-Let’s use Apollo to fetch accounts from our protected GraphQL API.
+Let’s use Apollo GraphQL to fetch accounts from our protected GraphQL API.

 **Task 0: Install GraphQL Dependencies**